-Leaving aside the analysis bulk cargo trade (see Figure 3), one could make a number of conclusions for the development of potential LOGMOS trade in Turkmenistan:
+Leaving aside the analysis bulk cargo trade (see Figure 3), a number of conclusions for the development of potential LOGMOS trade in Turkmenistan can be drawn:

-- general and containerizable cargo dominates Turkmenistan imports (almost 92%) and constitute slightly less than 25% of total Turkmenistan exports; - in 2010 most of regional non-bulk trade of Turkmenistan resulted in negative merchandise trade balance; - the most considerable inflow of non-bulk goods to Turkmenistan was due to Turkey (0.8 M euro), Europe (0.7 M euro), Russia (0.4 M euro), China (0.4 M euro) and Iran (0.2 M euro).
+- General and containerizable cargo dominates Turkmenistan imports (almost 92%) but constitute slightly less than 25% of total Turkmenistan exports; - In 2010, most of the regional non-bulk trade of Turkmenistan resulted in a negative merchandise trade balance; - The most considerable inflow of non-bulk goods to Turkmenistan was due to Turkey (EUR 0.8 bn), Europe (EUR 0.7 bn), Russia (EUR 0.4 bn), China (EUR 0.4 bn) and Iran (EUR 0.2 bn).

-Provided the above mentioned pattern of direct trade in non-bulk cargo Turkmenistan could be classified as an important value attractor on TRACECA route.
+Given the pattern of direct trade in non-bulk cargo, Turkmenistan could be classified as an important value attractor on the TRACECA route.